Chatbot Companionship: A Mixed-Methods Study of Companion Chatbot Usage Patterns and Their Relationship to Loneliness in Active Users: Results

-The analysis also revealed a slight but significant interaction effect (see \Cref{fig:interactions}) of session length and social attraction to a close person (\(\beta = 0.054\), \(p = 0.049\)), suggesting that social attraction to a close person is a moderator between the relationship between session length and loneliness.
-Social attraction to the chatbot approached significance (\(\beta = 0.0800\), \(p = 0.061\)), while social attraction to a close person, age, and sex did not significantly predict loneliness in this model.
+We conducted an ordinary least squares (OLS) regression analysis to examine the relationship between session length and loneliness while controlling for other factors.
+The model explained a significant proportion of the variance in loneliness (\(R^2 = 0.496\), adjusted \(R^2 = 0.482\), \(F(11, 392) = 35.09\), \(p < .001\)) (\Cref{fig:reg-model} and \Cref{fig:reg-model}).

-While session length did not have a significant main effect on loneliness, the significant interaction between session length and social attraction to a close person \(\beta = 0.0613\), \(p = .023\) may indicate that the relationship between chatbot session length and loneliness depends on an individual's level of social attraction to close others.
-For individuals with higher social attraction to close others, longer chatbot sessions may be associated with slightly increased loneliness, whereas this relationship may not exist or may be reversed for those with lower social attraction to close others.
-These findings suggest that spending time with companion chatbots is associated with higher or lower loneliness depending on the individual, with users more socially attracted to a close person being more lonely with high usage.
+While session length alone did not significantly predict loneliness (\(\beta = 0.060\), \(p = 0.126\)), neuroticism (\(\beta = 0.358\), \(p < .001\)) and problematic chatbot use (\(\beta = 0.166\), \(p < .001\)) showed positive associations with loneliness.
+Social network size (\(\beta = -0.316\), \(p < .001\)) and agreeableness (\(\beta = -0.147\), \(p < .001\)) showed negative associations.
+We found a significant interaction effect (see \Cref{fig:interactions} in the Appendix) between session length and social attraction to a close person (\(\beta = 0.054\), \(p = 0.049\)).
+This interaction suggests that for individuals with higher social attraction to close others, longer chatbot sessions were associated with slightly increased loneliness, while this relationship was absent or reversed for those with lower social attraction to close others.

-The mediation analysis revealed nuanced relationships between chatbot session length, loneliness, and the proposed mediators (\Cref{fig:mediation}).
-The total effect of chatbot session length on loneliness was positive but not statistically significant ($\beta = 0.0797$, 95\% CI $[-0.0034, 0.1612]$).
-The direct effect, controlling for mediators, was also positive but not significant ($\beta = 0.0606$, 95\% CI $[-0.0196, 0.1386]$).
-Examining the indirect effects, we found that problematic internet use (GPIUS2) significantly mediated the relationship between chatbot session length and loneliness ($\beta = 0.0183$, 95\% CI $[0.0027, 0.0403]$), suggesting that increased chatbot usage is associated with higher problematic internet use, which in turn is related to increased loneliness.
-However, social network size (LSNS) did not show a significant mediating effect ($\beta = 0.0007$, 95\% CI $[-0.0304, 0.0340]$).
-The total indirect effect, while positive, was not statistically significant ($\beta = 0.0191$, 95\% CI $[-0.0149, 0.0563]$).
+A parallel multiple mediation analysis (\Cref{fig:mediation} in the Appendix) revealed that problematic internet use (GPIUS2) significantly mediated the relationship between session length and loneliness ($\beta = 0.0183$, 95\% CI $[0.0027, 0.0403]$), while social network size (LSNS) did not show significant mediation ($\beta = 0.0007$, 95\% CI $[-0.0304, 0.0340]$).
+The total indirect effect was not statistically significant ($\beta = 0.0191$, 95\% CI $[-0.0149, 0.0563]$).

+\subsection{RQ3: Can we identify and characterize distinct user profiles based on usage patterns, loneliness levels, problematic use, and other psychological and social factors?}